Gaining Distance From Family Members

 The first type of voluntary distance families experience is called “pulling away.”
 Pulling away occurs when one member of the family attempts to gain distance, or pull away, from the rest of the family or specific family members.
 Pulling away may take many forms, including moving away, speaking less to family members, or having an explicit conversation about cutting off contact with the rest of the family.

 The second type of voluntary distance families experience is “parting mutually.”
 When this type of distance occurs, it is agreed upon by all family members that gaining distance from one another would be good for everyone.
 For example, siblings who have unhealthy conflict whenever they are together might agree that they are better off spending time apart or spending the holidays with their respective immediate families rather than with the extended family group.

 3. Pushed Out

 Whether you have experienced family distancing personally or not, it is likely that you know others who have.
-When learning about another person’s family it can be helpful to remember that there are different types of family distancing and it could be hurtful to assume a person is experiencing one type when they are really experiencing another.
-If you can, show support for whatever type of distancing occurring in their family, as all types are challenging to manage and maintain.
+When learning about another person’s family, it can be helpful to remember that there are different types of family distancing, and it could be hurtful to assume a person is experiencing one type when they are really experiencing another.
+If you can, show support for whatever type of distancing is occurring in their family, as all types are challenging to manage and maintain.